 The Agreement has established a number of new regional and provincial committees, structures, and working groups focused specifically on enhancing and improving physical and psychological health and safety in the workplace.
 It aims to accomplish this by supporting activities that enable consistent policies and procedures for physician specific occupational health and safety issues including: exposure management, contact tracing, enabling feedback loops, and more.
 The Agreement also provides funding for the following committees, structures, and Working Groups to begin activities that support physician health and safety.

 Committees and Working Groups:

 A number of regional and provincial projects and activities are underway that seek solutions to creating systemic change and that create opportunities for physicians to raise and provide input into health and safety issues and processes.
 Here is a list by Health Authority:

-Process Mapping for Incident Reporting: this project aims to implement multiple ways in which an incident can be reported, as well as outline clear expectations of the processes involved should an incident occur.
-An incident can be physical violence, a safety incident such as exposure or injury, or psychological safety including discipline and respectful workplace issues.
-Therefore, the goal of this project is to identify areas of improvement to create a more simplified pathway for physicians, medical leadership, and health authorities to report incidents, ultimately creating a more psychologically safe workplace.
+Process Mapping for Incident Reporting: An incident can be physical violence, a physical safety concern such as exposure or injury, or psychological safety, including discipline and respectful workplace issues.
+This project aimed to identify areas of improvement to create a more simplified pathway for physicians, medical leadership, and health authorities to report incidents, ultimately creating a more psychologically safe workplace.

 Psychological Health & Safety Physician Education and Training: this project seeks to leverage content that was previously developed at BC Women’s and Children’s and expand training to physicians across PHSA.
 Training concepts would aim to operationalize clinical research and teaching practice to support a psychologically healthy and safe workplace.
 The following modules are currently under development: